morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 **Rule W95C**: Techs will know that only 20 minutes has gone by between these requests. - /u/DeadEyedAdmin

+#### Rule W96 - Users will expect you to be reachable 24 hours a day, every day of the year.- /u/DoctorOctagonapus

+**Rule W96A** - Users will expect you to treat their forgotten password on a Saturday night as priority one.- /u/DoctorOctagonapus

+**Rule W96B** - Users will always call you directly, even when you are not on call.- /u/DoctorOctagonapus

 *****
 # Techs